EricBillings/fontPreviewer/README.md

 1. Populate the families array with the fonts of your choosing.

-1. Open the page in a browser, enter your text, and click preview.
+1. Open the page in a browser, enter your text or grab some from lipsum.com, and click preview.